- slide 1 of 11

 Many homeschool families choose to add Bible study programs to their curricula.
 These programs do more than simply lead students on a read-through of the Bible.
 They give students the ability to look at different passages, interpret those passages, and apply lessons to their own lives.

 Bible study involves careful reflection upon each passage and discussion about the meaning of the passages.
 For younger children, most of the Bible study activities will involve getting familiar with the Biblical figures and learning about the various stories in the Bible.
-For older children, Bible study will involve applying different passages and stories to real-life problems in order to understand the passages better and in order to understand the problem better.
+For older children, Bible study will involve applying different passages and stories to real-life problems in order to better understand the passages and in order to better understand their problems.
 There are some really nice homeschool Bible study programs available.
 Here is a list of some of the most widely used programs.

 Memoria Press's Christian Studies Series: Grades 3-8